Home

 This slender-bodied skink inhabits lowland rainforest up to elevations of 850 metres.
 It prefers largely to remain on the forest floor, searching amongst leaf litter for its prey, but is also known to climb short distances up tree trunks.
 It probably feeds on forest floor insects.

 Its body is slender, its head relatively small, and its eyes large.
 Its lips are adorned with black and white barring, with the white bars being much thicker than the black.
-Its tail is more than twice the length of its body.
+Its tail is more than twice the length of its body, and its limbs are long.

-The Blue-throated Litter Skink occurs only on the islands of Sumatra and Borneo.
+The Blue-throated Litter Skink occurs in Peninsular Malaysia and on the islands of Sumatra and Borneo.